 5.4.1.
-Baseline emissions from energy generated by the project activity ($BE{En,v}$)
+Baseline emissions from energy generated by the project activity ($BE{En,y}$)

-57. The calculation of baseline emissions ($BE{En,y}$) depends on the type of project activity and applicable baseline scenarios described in from Table 3.
+65. The calculation of baseline emissions ($BE{En,y}$) depends on the applicable baseline scenarios described in Table 3.
 The baseline emissions shall be calculated separately for each recipient facility.